 As announced on October 31, 2017, the Company received permitting from BLM to commence drilling of the historic leach pads at Candelaria.
-On Jan 3, 2018, the Company announced the completion the sonic drilling program on the historic heaps, stock piles and waste dumps.
+On January 3, 2018, the Company announced the completion the sonic drilling program on the historic heaps, stock piles and waste dumps.
 The Company drilled approximately 1,110 metres in 45 holes to produce 730 samples.
 These samples were dried, split and a portion sent for assaying.
-Upon receipt of all assay data, the Company will prepare composite samples for metallurgical testing to determine recoveries of silver for the potential reprocessing of silver from the historic leach piles.